 It also helps to plant your tree in an area with naturally good drainage, like the top of a hill.
 If you don’t have a spot with good drainage, you can plant your citrus tree in a raised planting bed.
 The bed will help encourage draining and can promote growth and quicker fruiting.

 2. Use a Quality Fertilizer

 Adding fertilizer to your citrus tree’s soil each month during the spring and summer will make sure the tree has a consistent supply of nutrients to grow fruit.
 In the beginning, it’s best to use a high-nitrogen fertilizer to promote foliage growth, but after the first year, switch to a fertilizer with higher phosphorus and magnesium if possible.
 This will help the citrus tree switch focuses to fruit production.

 After the first year, continue using fertilizer in the warmer seasons, but use it every other month.

 You can also help the tree grow by removing any grass or other vegetative competition around the roots.
 It’s best to check for grass before you add fertilizer.

 Removing nearby competition promotes a good environment for the fertilizer and the citrus tree.
 If you’re not a fan of synthetic fertilizers, you can also make your own homemade citrus fertilizer.

 The general rule is to only water when the leaves start to curl.
 At that point, provide 1-2 inches of water in well-draining soil.
-The soil should still be rich enough to hold some moisture.
+The soil should also be rich enough to hold more moisture.

 Always keep an eye on the weather so you can monitor how much water your plant needs, and water the plant more when you have drier periods.
 That way, it can have enough water stored to grow and bear fruit.